-2. Now push the top lever of the receiver to the right and hold with one hand.
+2. Now push the top lever to the right and hold with one hand.
 Do not force the top lever.
-(See Picture 23).
+(See Picture 19).

-3. Holding the barrels with the other hand, engage the lower locking lug located on the lower portion of the barrel with the receiver.
+3. Holding the barrels with one hand, engage the lower locking lug located on the lower portion of the barrels with the receiver.
 The half round cut out on the lower locking lug fits around the round bar in the forward lower portion of the slot in the receiver.
 With the barrels engaged into the receiver, swing the barrels up into the locked position.
 The top lever should move back to the center once the barrels are locked into position.
-Note: The top lever may not move completely to the center on a new shotgun until the gun is broken in.
+Note: The top lever may not move completely to the center on a new rifle until the gun is broken in.
 The top lever must move at least three quarters of its full travel distance.
-(See Pictures 24, 25 and 26).
+(See Pictures 20, 21, 22).